SmedbergM/BJCP_2015/md/01_Standard_American_Beer.md

 **Comments:** Designed to appeal to as broad a range of the general public as possible.
 Strong flavors are a fault.

 **History:** Coors briefly made a light lager in the early 1940s.
-Modern versions were first produced by Rheingold in 1967 to appeal to diet-conscious drinkers, but only became popular starting in 1973 after Miller Brewing acquired the recipe and marketed the beer heavily to sports fans with the “tastes great, less filling” campaign.
+Modern versions were first produced by Rheingold in 1967 to appeal to diet-conscious drinkers, but only became popular starting in 1973 after Miller Brewing acquired the recipe and marketed the beer heavily to sports fans with the "tastes great, less filling" campaign.
 Beers of this genre became the largest sellers in the United States in the 1990s.

 **Characteristic Ingredients:** Two- or six-row barley with high percentage (up to 40%) of rice or corn as adjuncts.
 Additional enzymes can further lighten the body and lower carbohydrates.